alinocco/grokking-algorithms/README.md

 Algorithms according to **Grokking Algorithms by Aditya Bhargava**

 Algorithms included are:

-- binary search
+- Binary search
-- selection sort
+- Selection sort
+- Recursion
+- Devide and Conquer